Best Waterfall Walks in the Brecon Beacons

 Pont Melin-Fach

-Pont Melin-Fach is a gem among Brecon Beacons waterfalls, located by a charming stone bridge and serving as the starting point for exploring the Cwm Nedd Fechan valley or enjoying a serene walk down the Elidir Trail.
-Follow the gentle path downstream, passing four distinct falls as you wind through enchanting woods, rumoured to hide the entrance to a fairy kingdom.
+Pont Melin-Fach is a gem among Brecon Beacons waterfalls.
+It is located by a charming stone bridge and serves as both a starting point for exploring the Cwm Nedd Fechan valley and a serene walk down the Elidir Trail.
+Follow the gentle path downstream, passing four distinct falls as you wind through beautiful woodlands.

-Within 5-10 minutes of setting off from Pont Melin Fach, you'll reach Sgwd Ddwli, a great spot for swimming where a high narrow fall feeds into a wider cascade.
-Whether you linger here or continue towards Sgwd Gwladus, keep an eye out for the Dipper Bird, a small white-breasted songbird that nests behind the waterfalls and dives for food in the rivers.
+Within 5-10 minutes of setting off from Pont Melin Fach, you'll reach Sgwd Ddwli, a great spot for swimming where a waterfall feeds into a wider cascade.
+Whether you linger here or continue towards Sgwd Gwladus, keep an eye out for the Dipper Bird.
+These small, white-breasted songbirds nest behind the waterfalls and dive for food in the rivers.

 Untitled design (26)